fatherdougalmaguire/Abeja/README.md

 The MicroWorld Basic V5.22e ROM and the MicroBee Font ROM are used in this emulator with kind permission from Ewan J. Wordsworth of [Microbee Technology](https://www.microbeetechnology.com.au/i)

-The inital aim is to replicate the functionality of Nanowasp within Swift/SwiftUI
+The inital aim is to replicate the functionality of Nanowasp within Swift/SwiftUI on MacOS and iOS

 And at some point along the way, emulate other Microbee models
 And who knows, maybe port it to Windows and Linux